eugene-ilyin/swdb/README.md

 # Starwars database

-Simple project to get some practice with an Angular 7.
+Simple project to get some practice with an Angular 7 after a long work with Angular 1-4.

 ## Used tools